rozek/node-red-authorization-examples/README.md

 ## Cookie-based Authorization ##

-Another popular approach is to let users log-in and to generate access tokens which are then set as communication "cookies".
+Another popular approach is to let users log-in and generate access tokens which are then used as "cookies" for the communication between browser and server.
 Such cookies are also automatically attached to every request, but the contained tokens may be designed to "expire" or to be deleted upon a "logout".

 The token in this example consists of a user id and an expiration time.
 While it is stored in plain text (and, thus, may be inspected by the client), its value is secured with a "message digest" - as a consequence, any attempt to change the token will inevitably be recognized and lead to authorization loss.
 On the other hand, any successful token validation automatically refreshes that token - tokens therefore effectively expire after a certain time of *inactivity* only.

-The key used to generate message digests is randomly chosen at server startup - a server restart will therefore automatically invalidate any active sessions.
+The key used to generate message digests is randomly chosen at server startup - a server restart will therefore automatically invalidate any active tokens.

-Token lifetime may be configured, by default, it is set to 10 minutes.
+Token lifetime may be configured - by default, it is set to 10 minutes.

 > Nota bene: current law often requires users to be informed about cookie usage.
 The cookie used here counts as a "technically required cookie" which cannot be forbidden if the visited site is expected to work as foreseen.